xcat2/confluent-docs/_posts/TBD-21crelease.md

 If configured, confluent gui will manifest the conversation prompts and support use of multiple fields for password.

-# Confluent now uses a disntinct TLS CA from webserver certificate instead of self-signed
+# Confluent now uses a distinct TLS CA from webserver certificate instead of self-signed

 This change enables regenerating webserver certificates due to ip reconfiguration without disrupting trust in site.cpio, boot.img, and existing nodes.
-It also is compatible with some software that expcilitly forbids self signed certificates.
+It also is compatible with some software that explicitly forbids self signed certificates.

 # Noderange [] syntax now supports a step